atoti/atoti/README.md

 ### 🧰 Installation

 Atoti Python API requires Python 3.10, 3.11, or 3.12 in addition to Java 21 (when using your own JDK, otherwise Atoti is already bundled with [jdk4py](https://github.com/activeviam/jdk4py)).

-We recommend using [uv](https://github.com/astral-sh/uv) for better virtual environment and dependency management.
-However, if desired, we also support alternative methods of installation (do not mix `uv` and `conda`).
+We recommend using [uv](https://github.com/astral-sh/uv) for better virtual environment and dependency management (do not mix `uv` and `conda`).

 > **Note:** Start `jupyter-lab` at the root of this repository.